Song cycles (Waterhouse): Irish Phoenix

 The cycle is based on poems by Irish women writers from the 8th to the 21st century.
-It is scored for soprano and an instrumental ensemble matching Anton Webern's arrangement of Schönberg's first Chamber Symphony, Op.
+It is scored for soprano and an instrumental ensemble matching Anton Webern's arrangement of Schoenberg's first Chamber Symphony, Op.
 9: flute (doubling piccolo), clarinet (doubling bass clarinet), violin, cello, piano and percussion.
 Settings of seven poems and an interlude form the cycle: